DavidS/DavidS.github.io/cv.md

 # Major Projects

-* 2021 (ongoing): Puppet Native Testing - Move fast, without breaking things.
+* 2021: Puppet Native Testing - Move fast, without breaking things.
 Principal Software Engineer at Puppet, Inc.

   A regular complaint of customers and the open source community is Puppet's requirement for writing infrastructure tests in Ruby and RSpec.
   This is a major adoption blocker for newcomers to infrastructure automation.
 This year I could initiate a new project to address this.